awsdocs/amazon-dynamodb-developer-guide/doc_source/Tools.CLI.md

 ## Using the AWS CLI with DynamoDB<a name="Tools.CLI.UsingWithDDB"></a>

-The command line format consists of a DynamoDB operation name, followed by the parameters for that operation\.
+The command line format consists of a DynamoDB operation name followed by the parameters for that operation\.
 The AWS CLI supports a shorthand syntax for the parameter values, as well as JSON\.

 For example, the following command creates a table named *Music*\.
 The partition key is *Artist*, and the sort key is *SongTitle*\. \(For easier readability, long commands in this section are broken into separate lines\.\)